 Call for Papers

-Closing Date: May 31, 2023
+Closing Date: November 30, 2023

-We seek essays, creative writing, art, interviews, and reviews that uniquely engage this complex conversation.
+We seek essays, creative writing, art, and reviews that uniquely engage this complex conversation.
 As always, we are particularly interested in contributions that tackle these themes with verve and slant, contributions that open our ears to the peacefully contrarian Christ by way of their distinctive style, ideas, and progressive consideration of the other.

 - Essays should aim to be 2,000–4,000 words in length.
 Maximum length is 5,000 words.

 - The Other Journal uses the Chicago Manual of Style.

 Sallie McFague, V., 206.

 James Cone, A Black Theology of Liberation 138–9.